Drug & Alcohol Rehab in Derbyshire

 There will be emotional and social triggers to address, as well as the underlying cause of your problem.
 This is an essential aspect of rehabilitation, as even though you have achieved sobriety, the desire to return to addictive behaviours will remain if the causes are not removed.

 There are a variety of different types of psychological therapy sessions used throughout addiction treatment and your plan could consist of any or all of the below, amongst others:

 - Support groups via SMART Recovery, Alcoholics Anonymous and Narcotics Anonymous

 - Family therapy

 - Group therapy

-- Alternative therapy, such as art programmes and educational hobbies
+- Alternative therapy/holistic therapy, such as art therapy, equine therapy, REIKI and educational hobbies

 The goal of this combination of treatments is to help you understand why your addictive behaviours exist, to receive proper professional help for any underlying psychological or mental health issues and to build up the resolve required to sustain your sobriety beyond the rehab programme.